craigiansmith/gitlist/README.md

 At present, clone this repo and then move _gitlist.py_ to a directory on your PATH, and make it executable.

+## Usage

+`python3 -m gitlist.py [PARENT_DIRECTORY]`

+If you omit the optional PARENT\_DIRECTORY `gitlist` will report on the tree starting at the current directory.
+Running `gitlist` will show relative paths to each git repository in green.
+If there are uncommitted changes or unpushed local changes that are committed, then relevant messages will be displayed in yellow.

 ## Testing

 Run the following commands: